Atrial Fibrillation Treatment

 Our atrial fibrillation program is open and offering virtual visits for some appointments.

-Expert Doctors in Cardiac Arrhythmias
+Experts in Cardiac Arrhythmias

-A cardiac arrhythmia (an abnormal heart rhythm), is a serious heart condition that can be life threatening.
+A cardiac arrhythmia (an abnormal heart rhythm), is a serious heart condition that can be life-threatening.
 With our expertise and experience, our doctors and entire heart team will provide you or your loved one with outstanding care in an environment where the patient comes first.

 Our doctors and electrophysiology specialists (doctors who specialize in the treatment of arrhythmias) work together to provide integrated care.
 Therefore, no matter what your treatment—if you need another heart specialist—you know that you are in the hands of a team that works together all the time, across locations.

-Before we treat your Afib, our doctors will want you to undergo cardiac testing and screening, to diagnose the exact nature of your arrhythmia.
+Before we treat your Afib, our doctors will want you to undergo cardiac testing and screening to diagnose the exact nature of your arrhythmia.